Senior PLO official Ashrawi to resign, calls for Palestinian political reforms

 The 15-member committee, the most senior body of the PLO, is headed by Palestinian President Mahmoud Abbas and is not often convened by the 85-year-old leader.

-"The Palestinian political system needs renewal and reinvigoration with the inclusion of youth, women and additional qualified professionals," Ashrawi said in her statement.
+"The Palestinian political system needs renewal and reinvigoration with the inclusion of youth, women and additional qualified professionals," Ashrawi said in her statement, adding that she had tendered her resignation to Abbas.

 "I believe it is time to carry out the required reform and to activate the PLO in a manner that restores its standing and role."

-Ashrawi said she had tendered her resignation to Abbas, who also heads the Palestinian Authority (PA) that administers limited self-rule in the occupied West Bank under interim peace deals with Israel.

-Ashrawi said Abbas deferred a decision on whether to accept her resignation to the PLO's Central Council.

-Critics accuse Abbas of allowing Palestinian political institutions to stagnate.
-There have been no presidential or parliamentary elections for the PA for more than a decade.
+Critics accuse Abbas of allowing Palestinian political institutions under his authority in the West Bank to stagnate.
+There have been no presidential or parliamentary elections for the Palestinian Authority, which he heads, for more than a decade.

-Following the signing of the Oslo Accords with Israel in 1993, Ashrawi served in the cabinet of the newly-formed Palestinian Authority.
+Following the signing of the Oslo Accords with Israel in 1993, Ashrawi served in the cabinet of the newly-formed Palestinian Authority, which has limited self-rule in the West Bank.

 A champion of women's rights, Ashrawi was the first woman elected to the Executive Committee in 2009.
 She was re-elected to the group in 2018 and has headed its Department of Public Diplomacy and Policy.

-(Reporting by Rami Ayyub, Ali Sawafta and Nidal al-Mughrabi Editing by Jeffrey Heller and Mark Heinrich)
+(Reporting by Rami Ayyub, Ali Sawafta and Nidal al-Mughrabi Editing by Jeffrey Heller, Mark Heinrich and Alexandra Hudson)

 ((Rami.Ayyub@thomsonreuters.com;))